BurstCube/Users/ibrewer/READ_ME_burstcube_daq.md

 #### 13. Save peaks data (manually change the data set name for the peaks).
 #### 14. Plot histograms and calculate the energy resolution with errors.
 For the fitted Gaussian, edit the code to make best guesses for the mean peak value, amplitude, and sigma.
 #### 15. If no more data sets are being added to the file, close the file.
+#### 16. Copy the completed file (name it as a copy) and move both the original file and the copy to a hard drive.
+The copy will eventually be moved to a shared file space.